benbalter/retlab/README.md

 *A minimalist Jekyll theme for your personal site*

 ## Installation

-1. Add this line to your Jekyll site's Gemfile:
+1. Add this line to your Jekyll site’s Gemfile:

    ```ruby
    gem "retlab"